agrogan1/teaching/power-analysis/README.md

 }%%

 flowchart LR
-  question(Do I need to do a power analysis?) --> secondary(I have large secondary data.) secondary --> probablynot(Probably not.) question --> intervention(I'm designing an intervention.) intervention --> enoughdata(I need to know if I will have enough data to detect the expected effects.)
+  question(Do I need to do a power analysis?) --> secondary(I have LARGER secondary data.) secondary --> probablynot(Probably not.) question --> intervention(I'm designing an intervention.) intervention --> enoughdata(I need to know if I will have enough data to detect the expected effects.)